 With the number of files many of us have on our computer it becomes almost impossible to find code we have already created.
 Spotlight doesn't even allow us to search our Applescript code files and Spotlight doesn't index all of the folders that hold our other types of source code.
 Well now there's ScriptLight which allows you to have all of your code files in one place.
 You'll rediscover files you forgot you ever had!

-Computer Requirements ScriptLight will work on Macintosh computers with system software of MacOSX 10.5 and higher.
-ScriptLight is a "Universal Binary" application so it will work on both PPC and Intel based Macs.
-A version for MacOSX 10.4 is linked above.
+Computer Requirements ScriptLight will work on Macintosh computers with system software of MacOSX 10.6 and higher for Intel based Macs.
+A version for MacOSX 10.4 and PPC Macs is linked above.

 Sections of the Main Window

 How Does ScriptLight Work?
 It’s very easy.
 You tell ScriptLight what types of code files you want added, you tell ScriptLight what folders to search for those files, you update your database, and that’s it.
 ScriptLight will find your code files in those folders and add them to the database of information so you can perform all of the functions in ScriptLight.
 You can add/remove search folders.
 You can change the file types Scriptlight will search for.
 Just press the “Update DB” button and ScriptLight will make the necessary changes according your preferences.

 Now that ScriptLight is all set up you double-click a file in the table and the Code Preview window opens so you can view your code.
 You can search for specific files in the search area and the Code Table will adjust to find only those code files.
 If you view their code all of your search terms are highlighted so you can find the terms easily.
 Select another file in the Code Table and the Code Preview Window will adjust accordingly.
 It’s that simple!

 What are people saying about ScriptLight?
 An Administrator from MacScripter.net I just downloaded your app.
 Very cool and great job!
 This should go over very well in the scripting community.